cloudflare-extension/unconventional-pg-queries/docs/concepts/relations.md

 }
 ```

 This trivial structure is more cumbersome to represent in a relational database and requires the use of multiple tables connected by a **relation**.
-The above would be represented by a `users` table, an `animals` table, and a foreign key on the `ownerId` field.
+The above would be structured with a `users` table, an `animals` table, and a foreign key on the `ownerId` field.
 We won't delve into the topic further as better explanations already exist online, but will demonstrate how relations can be selected--or "expanded"--on a parent object using this library.

 There are 4 types of relations that can be represented by adding the `expand` field to your `select` or `selectMany` query: